OCram85/swarmproxy/README.md

 So Swarmproxy could help you with these features:

-- Prevent direct web access from Container workload.
+- ✔️ Prevent direct web access from Container workload.
-- Upstream proxy with or without authentication
+- ✔️ Upstream proxy with or without authentication
-- Optional domain based whitelist filter.
+- ✔️ Optional domain based whitelist filter.

 ### What does Swarmproxy not?

 Swarmproxy is just a supercharged Tinyproxy where you can point your container workload to.

-> ☣️ Swarmproxy does not block the web access or other traffic if the proxy is not used.
-It's not a firewall, and it
+- ☣️ Swarmproxy does not block the web access or other traffic if you workload doesn't use a proxy
-> does not customize your iptables or so
+- ☣️ It's not a firewall, thus it does not customize your iptables or any other firewall policies.

+## 🚀 Quickstart

 ### 1. ⚡ Get the image 📦